Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/streamanalytics/README.md

 #### CI/CD

-A sample CI/CD Pipeline YAML file is present in this repo under "sampleyaml.yml".
-In order to use this file, please do the following:
+A sample CI/CD Pipeline YAML file is present in this repo under "samplecicdpipeline.yml".
+This pipeline deploys the ASA job using the contents of the streamingjobs.bicep file.
+In order to add a new ASA job, please do the following:

-   1. Update the values in the curly braces with the current Azure subscription information.
-   2. Run the build command (azure-streamanalytics-cicd build -project streamanalytics/asaproj.json -outputpath streamanalytics/Output/Deploy) locally, and find the fields where the value is "null".
-These fields need to be added to the overrideParameters section of the YAML file where it says "key_vault_secret".
-It is best to store them in a keyvault and reference the secrets as demonstrated in the sample, but it is also possible to reference them directly by removing the $().
-   3. For additional jobs, please copy the AzureResourceManagerTemplateDeployment@3 task and update where it says "streamanalytics" to the new job name.
+1. Include a new bicep file for the additional ASA job, and add it to the main.bicep file
+2. Add the query into the inlineScript under the parameters of the yaml file where the deployment of main.bicep happens